fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9e.md

 ### Patientor frontend

 It's time to get our hands dirty finalizing the frontend for the backend we built in [exercises 9.8.-9.13](/en/part9/typing_an_express_app).
-We will actually also need some new features to the backend for finishing the app.
+We will actually also need to add some new features to the backend for finishing the app.

 Before diving into the code, let us start both the frontend and the backend.